-Gary Barnett, chief analyst at Ovum, has shared a curious story about a UK enterprise.
+Gary Barnett, chief analyst at Ovum, has about a UK enterprise.
 Initially, they thought to have 700 servers.
 When they started the consolidation project, they discovered to actually own 1,100 physical and after the 18-month consolidation project finished, they ended up having 1,300 physical servers, along with 2,000 virtual servers.
 The worst part – this IT infrastructure setup didn’t have a lot of impact on the services quality or team’s productivity.

 Failures associated with cloud security.

 Most vendors now heavily invest in protecting their customer’s cloud data, but if you neglect to adopt additional security measures, you may end up making the news like Yahoo, LinkedIn, Home Depot and a number of other companies failing to keep their customer data safe.

 So how do you avoid all those pitiful scenarios?
 By accounting for those within your cloud migration strategy.
 To patch all the gaping holes pay special attention to the next common reasons of a cloud migration project failure.

 The Key 7 Cloud Migration Problems to Account For